mayankysharma/mayankysharma.github.io/content/_index.md

           company_logo: ry_logo
           location: Anaheim, CA, USA
           date_start: '2024-09-15'
-          date_end: '2025-04-30'
+          date_end: ''
-          description: |5-
+          description: |2-
-                * Built a side-by-side LLM comparison chat in React and TypeScript and optimized prompt templates using role prompting, few-shot examples, and temperature control, reducing hallucinations by 14% .
+                * Leveraged agile methodologies to iteratively develop and refine a side-by-side LLM comparison chat in React and TypeScript.
+This system allows for side-by-side evaluation of various LLM models, each with independent configuration settings, and supports user-customizable prompt templates for direct response comparison.
+                * Revamped the chatbot’s interface by updating its entire UI and migrating from legacy components to a new architecture built with React, TypeScript, Next.js 13, and Tailwind CSS.
+This shift resulted in a more streamlined and visually cohesive application..

         - title: Computer Vision Engineer Intern
           company: Kick Robotics